KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/conceptual-lockdown-protocol.md

 **Expression contra counter-poles.** Aionic and Khaonic *expression* — the prevalence of one arc's character in a structure — and the centropic / entropic *orientation polarity* (χ, arising at L₅ / IL₅) are lawful and do not breach this constraint.
 What is forbidden is framing Aion and Khaon *themselves* as counter-poles.
 Write of Aionic or Khaonic expression and of centropic / entropic orientation freely; never of an Aion-pole, a Khaon-pole, or the two as a polar pair.

-**Lexical cross-reference.** The word-level enforcement of this constraint lives in the Terminological Lockdown Protocol's Aion / Khaon Polarity Restriction.
+**Lexical cross-reference.** The lexical enforcement of this constraint lives in the Terminological Lockdown Protocol's Aion / Khaon Polarity Restriction.

 **Pending (architect deliberation).** Whether the ⧖⧗ definition's "polarity-distinct" should become "bifurcally distinct" remains open.